denmedius/pyaudisam/docs/howto-acdc19-nat/howto.md

 #### a.
 Run analyses

-For this, you first have to specify the combinations of analysis parameters you wanna try ; it's done in a similar way as for specifying the samples for pre-analyses: through a workbook with sheets containing implicit specs (ending with `_impl`) and sheets containing explicit specs (the other ones) ; pyaudisam knows hao to explicitate such a workbook by auto-generating and combining the explicitation result of all the sheets ... but it might be complicated to master at first.
+For this, you first have to specify the combinations of analysis parameters you want to try ; it's done in a similar way as for specifying the samples for pre-analyses: through a workbook with sheets containing implicit specs (ending with `_impl`) and sheets containing explicit specs (the other ones) ; pyaudisam knows how to explicitate such a workbook by auto-generating and combining the explicitation result of all the sheets ... but it might be complicated to master at first.

 Happily, the **`ACDC2019-OptAnalysesToDo.xlsx` workbook** has been prepared for you, for a quick start (but you can tweak it as you like) as a specification of the analyses to be run.

 To **run all the analyses** specified in `ACDC2019-OptAnalysesToDo.xlsx`, on the sightings listed in `ACDC2019-Nat-ObsIndivDist.xlsx`, in the work folder `./optanlys` :
-1. don't run, but check what's gonna happen (note the figures at the end ... an estimation of up to 21000 analyses to be run, because of the `auto` distance truncation variants in the analyses spec. file ; keep in mind that each analysis, i.e. 1 MCDS run, may last around 1s on 1 processor):
+1. don't run, but check what's going to happen (note the figures at the end ... an estimation of up to 21000 analyses to be run, because of the `auto` distance truncation variants in the analyses spec. file ; keep in mind that each analysis, i.e. 1 MCDS run, may last around 1s on 1 processor):

     `python -m pyaudisam -p acdc-2019-nat-ds-params.py -w ./optanlys -o`